Frequently Asked Questions

 Our article includes sidebars.
 Does each sidebar count as an element?

-Sidebars will only be read and included in the material to be judged if it is designated as an element on the online submission form.
-Alternatively, you can mention or hyperlink a sidebar in your cover letter to the judges.
+Sidebars will only be read and included in the material to be judged if designated as an element on the submission form.
+Alternatively, you can mention or hyperlink a sidebar in answers on the new Questionnaire.
 Judges view hyperlinks at their discretion.

 FEES: